Tamplin v James: Facts

 The plaintiffs (James) advertised a lot of land for sale in the following terms:

 All that well-accustomed inn, with the brewhouse, outbuildings, and premises known as The Ship, together with the messuage, saddler's shop, and premises adjoining thereto, situate at Newerne, in the same parish, No. 454 and 455 on the said tithe map, and containing by admeasurement twenty perches, more or less, now in the occupation of Mrs. Knowles and Mr. S. Merrick.

 This lot is situate close to the Lydney Town station, on the Severn and Wye Railway, and abuts on other premises of the vendors, on the canal, and on lands now or late of the Rev. W. H. Bathurst.

 The defendant (Tamplin) signed a contract to purchase the lot for £750.

 The defendant did not perform the contract of sale.
 He deposed to the primary judge (Baggallay LJ) that he expected that two pieces of garden formed part of the lot, when they were in fact held by a railway company and not the vendor.
 The primary judge found that at the auction for the lot, plans were made available that showed that the gardens were not part of the lot, but that the defendant did not inspect the plans.

 The primary judge made a decree for specific performance to compel the defendant's purchase of the land.
 The defendant appealed to the Court of Appeal.

 Judgment

 The three presiding judges of the Court of Appeal unanimously dismissed the appeal, upholding the decree for specific performance.
-The judges were Sir William Milbourne James (James LJ), Viscount Esher (Brett LJ) and Sir Henry Cotton (Cotton LJ).
+The judges were James LJ, Brett LJ and Cotton LJ.

 James LJ held that the defence to specific performance for mistake could not generally be sustained where the vendor did nothing to mislead the purchaser and the mistake arose because of the purchaser's lack of reasonable care (here, the failure to inspect the plans).
 However, James LJ left it open for specific performance to be excused where: